Neural Architecture Search: Two Constant Shared Weights Initialisations

-The above results imply that neural networks might have some intrinsic property which defines their prediction potential before training.
-Such property should not depend on the values of trainable parameters (weights) but only on the network's topology.
-In the present work, we combine the takeaways from the existing trainless NAS implementations to present a new metric which significantly outperforms existing zero-cost NAS methods.
+The results of the above studies suggest that neural networks possess an intrinsic property that determines their predictive potential even before training.
+This property should be independent of the specific values of trainable parameters (weights) and instead depend solely on the network's topology.
+In this work, we build upon insights from existing zero-cost NAS implementations to propose a new metric that shows strong performance and outperforms current zero-cost NAS methods.